attackuncertainty/.github/profile/readme.md

-uncertainty is the seed of evil
+uncertainty is the seed of evil and protector of truth.